bendaizer/movielens-neo4j/README.md

 To use it
         chmod +x run.sh
         ./run.sh

 (A lot of cleaning left to do, but will do the job !!)
+TODO : separate the reading of data files and the import in neo4j